Tribal Government Affairs

 The State Board of Community and Technical Colleges (SBCTC) joins other state agencies and public education institutions to build government-to-government relationships with Washington's 29 federally recognized tribes.

-Driven by our values which are rooted in racial, social, and economic justice, we provide equitable access to historically marginalized students and communities.
-Washington’s First Peoples are predominately defined by these values and concepts.
+The values of Washington community and technical colleges are rooted in racial, social, and economic justice; predominantly to provide equitable access to historically marginalized students and communities.
+Washington's First Peoples are predominately defined by these values and concepts.

-Community and technical college enrollment and completion rates by students from Tribal communities were low prior to the global health crisis of COVID 19, but the pandemic has exacerbated these rates.
 The disproportionality of American Indian/Alaska Native student recruitment, retention, and completion rates can be addressed through building collaborative partnerships and consultation between local Tribes and community and technical colleges.
-SBCTC is addressing these disparities by developing a robust outreach initiative, trainings for colleges and curriculum review to incorporate indigenous knowledge systems.
+SBCTC is attempting to address these disparities by developing a robust outreach initiative, trainings for colleges, and curriculum review to incorporate indigenous knowledge systems.

 Contacts